FabioMIDI/phylo_pipe/README.md

 see the description below:

+- -i

-- -i: MANDATORY, folder containing one protein multifasta for each organism, you have to specifies the folder's path
+Mandatory, folder containing one protein multifasta for each organism, you have to specifies the folder's path
+- -t:

-- -t: MANDATORY, number of threads depending of your PC, more is faster
+Mandatory, number of threads depending of your PC, more is faster
+- -r:

-- -r: OPTIONAL, remove temp folder: if -r is specificed it will remove the temp folder.
+Optional, remove temp folder: if -r is specificed it will remove the temp folder.
 If it is not present it will keep it.
+- -p:

-- -p: OPTIONAL, if -p True is specified it will run Phi test.
+Optional, if -p True is specified it will run Phi test.
 If it is not present it will skip this step.

 Examples:
 - Run the pipeline with 11 threads, does NOT remove the temp folder, perform Phi test